Darwin William Tate: Elections

-See also List of Los Angeles municipal election returns, 1933–1937

 Tate ousted incumbent City Council member Carl Ingold Jacobson from his 13th District seat in 1933 and was reelected in 1935 and 1937.
 In that era the district had its east boundary at Sheffield Street, south at Alhambra Avenue, west at Benton Way and north in an irregular line from Pullman Street to Fountain Avenue.
 He left office in 1939.